Large Deviations, Central Limit and dynamical phase transitions in the atom maser

 The dependence of the stationary mean photon number and photon number distribution on the "pumping parameter" $\alpha:= \sqrt{N_{\text{ex} }}\phi$ is shown in Fig. \ref{fig:stationary}, for $\nu = 0.15$ and $N_{\text{ex}} = 150$.
 We note two interesting features in this figure: first, there is a sharp change in the mean photon number at $\alpha \approx 1$ followed by less pronounced jumps near $\alpha = 6.66 $ and $\alpha = 12$.
 The other, related, feature to note is that the photon number distribution has a single peak for most values of $\alpha$ except in certain regions such as around the critical point $\alpha \approx 6.66$, where the stationary state has two local maxima.
-We will come back to these aspects in the next section.
+We will come back to these aspects in the next section and show that they are related to features of the counting trajectories such as intermittency which indicates proximity to a dynamical phase transition.
+The reason for plotting the stationary distribution in terms of $\alpha$ (with $N_{\text{ex}}$ fixed) rather that $\phi$ is because the transitions appear to occur at fixed values of $\alpha$ and sharpen as $N_{\text{ex}}\to \infty$.
+This will be investigated further in section \ref{sec.numerics}.